 One Ouija user (we’ll call her LT) found this out the hard way.
 She’d actually tried to contact Zozo on her own, but failed.
 It wasn’t until she teamed up with two friends that she got the results she wanted.
 Or, perhaps, would learn to regret.

 It should be noted that their Ouija session began in a very strange, and perhaps dangerous, way: They performed a blood offering to the board.
-It is what it sounds like.

 They then began asking the board questions.
 “The Ouija was almost immediately responsive,” LT wrote.
 They managed to contact multiple spirits, with stated identities such as “Crzpa,” “Qwzya,” and “687.”
 However, their responses to questions were mostly unintelligible.